 Physical security is a vital component in the continuity of Business in the event of a disaster.
-Otherwise, necessary administrative controls must be put in place to ensure physical access during the contingency plans for procedures to work out as planned.
+Otherwise, necessary administrative controls must be put in place to ensure physical access to the contingency plans for procedures to work out as planned.

 Data backup and storage is among the implementation specification of the HIPAA Security Rule under the Device and Media controls standard within the Physical safeguards section.
 A covered entity must be able to develop a retrievable of the protected eHealth information when required to do so before moving the equipment.
 Otherwise, it is mandatory to ensure consistent updates on your backup since you will need this backup in case of a disaster.

 Emergency access procedure is an implementation specification requirement under the HIPAA security rule under the Access Control standard found in Technical Safeguards section.
 The main aim of the emergency access procedure is to determine the appropriate procedures to be used to access protected eHealth information in the event of an emergency.
 It is important to note that emergency access plays a significant role in determining an organization’s efficiency in accessing its data in the event of a disaster

 The National Institute of Standards and Technology (NIST) normally recommend the following steps as necessary in addressing contingency planning requirements.
 These key steps are:

 Let us help you with your Contingency planning project.

 Please contact us for more information at Bob@hipaatraining.net or call (515) 865-4591.